miku/ntto/README.md

 ntto takes a RULES file (alternatively uses some builtin-rules) to abbreviate common prefixes in n-triple files.

-ntto does not do the replacements itself, but outsources it to a couple of [sed](http://en.wikipedia.org/wiki/Sed) processes which will be run in parallel.
+ntto does not do the replacements itself, but outsources it to external programs.

-This will shrink in the order of 30k to 50k lines per second.
+This will shrink in between 30k and 3M lines per second.
 The resulting files can be up to 50% of the size of the original file.

 Example rules file